As promised for far too long, here is the final segment of my sleep series!

 I do really like tracking my sleep, and find I learn more about my sleep habits from it.
 I think the best feature for me is the personalised advice you receive while using it.
 For example, the app gave me information on how long it took me to fall asleep and gave advice on how to change that.

 There are a few problems I found while using it.
 Firstly, I’d forget all about using it.
 At first I wasn’t using it to it’s full potential as I didn’t use it enough times in a row.
-I’m trying to get more of a routine and will be including the sleeptracker.
+I’m trying to get more of a night time routine and will be including the sleeptracker.

 Another thing is bed sharing.
 Apparently it only picks up the person closest to it, but if it’s monitoring movement as well as breathing, it can’t tell who is moving.